1. Scope

 Device Info declares only permissions intended to support visible app features.
 If a permission is not granted, the related feature or diagnostic may be limited or unavailable.

-5. Installed apps visibility
+5. Installed apps visibility and risk analysis

 If the installed-app inventory feature is used, Device Info may access package names, app labels, icons, version information, install or update timestamps, source type, and other app metadata available through Android package APIs.
 This information is used to render the Apps tab and related summaries.